Allen W. Gullion: World War II

 During World War II, Gullion was appointed the U.S. Army Provost Marshal in 1941.
-Gullion served in this capacity until 1944, where he was succeeded by Major General Archer L. Lerch.
+Gullion served in this capacity until 1944, when he was succeeded by Major General Archer L. Lerch.
 Gullion was a prime mover in the efforts to intern American citizens of Japanese ancestry in camps in the wake of the hysteria resulting from the Pearl Harbor attack.
 Gullion was subsequently attached to Supreme Headquarters Allied Expeditionary Force in Europe.

 In 1943, the FBI investigated Gullion for his role in forming an extra-military organization known as the SGs which was intended "to save America from FDR, radical labor, the Communists, the Jews, and the colored race."
 However, within months, his poor health and age were cited for the major general's retirement in 1944.

 For his wartime service, Gullion received an Oak Leaf Cluster to his Distinguished Service Medal and the Legion of Merit.

 Major General Allen Wyant Gullion died on June 19, 1946, at the age of 65 years in Washington, D.C.

 His ashes were strewn in the family lot at New Castle Cemetery in New Castle, Kentucky, next to the grave of his wife, Ruth Ellis Mathews Gullion (1881–1940).